-We had our small breakfasts, I would train in 10AM class, the space on the mat during 10AM was a blessing, as you could move in large arcs, and really open up.
+There were small breakfasts, or sometimes skipping them.
+I would train in 10AM class, the space on the mat during 10AM was a blessing, as you could move in large arcs, and really open up.
 Patty would join these occasionally in the early days living at the dojo.
 Saotome Sensei one morning came out and took ukemi during one of sessions.
 A blessing indeed.

 The afternoon would be quiet, the bay doors would be open… and the sounds of the busses, metro, train, and gentle breeze in the back garden were a backdrop to the quiet activity of chores, dusting, oiling, and arranging things neatly.
 I’d use this time to study more, meditate, practice, and pull out a spear and bo.